We are looking for enthusiastic, motivated people to join us as interns for 10-12 week sessions throughout the year.

 Summer Research and Education Internship Description

-Summer Interns work one-on-one with our researchers/educators aboard commercial whale watch boats in the beautiful Seacoast, New Hampshire and northern Massachusetts areas.
+Summer Interns work one-on-one with our researchers/educators aboard commercial whale watch boats in the beautiful Seacoast, New Hampshire and northern Massachusetts areas, at our Blue Ocean Discovery Center in Hampton Beach, NH and at our outreach programs.
 This internship will give you the opportunity to gain hands-on experience in whale research, data collection, educational techniques and the inner workings of a non-profit organization.
-You will attend guest lectures to expand your insight into the expansive field of marine biology, assist with beach cleanups and school programs, as well as have to opportunity to help at our Blue Ocean Discovery Center in Hampton Beach or at our touch tank in Portsmouth.
+You will attend guest lectures to expand your insight into the expansive field of marine biology, assist with beach cleanups and school programs, as well as have to opportunity to help at our Blue Ocean Discovery Center in Hampton Beach.
 This is a fun and exciting opportunity to experience the daily challenges of studying wild marine life on the ocean in all conditions and also interacting with and inspiring the public to protect the marine environment.

 The ideal candidate will be outgoing, enthusiastic, detail oriented and have a strong desire both to learn and teach.
 A desire to practice or improve public speaking skills is essential.
 Background knowledge of biology is helpful, but prior experience is not necessary.
 Although all training is provided and weekly meetings are required, we are looking for motivated individuals who have the ability to learn on their own and work independently in addition to working with our staff.